francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 </style>

 <!--
 Hello!
-I'm Kedasha Kerr and Im a Developer Advocate here at GitHub.
+I'm Francis!
+I go by francisfuzz on the Interwebs.

+I'm a software engineer at GitHub working on the NUX team.
+NUX stands for New User Experience.

-Im super excited to talk to you about GitHub Copilot and how to get the most out of this tool.
+I invite you to learn more about GitHub Copilot and how you can make the most out of this tool.
 -->

 ---